microsoft/PowerPlatformConnectors/custom-connectors/Data247logic/README.md

 ## Prerequisites
 1. Create Data247 account
     * [Sign Up][1]
-2. After successful registeration, get your Private Key from your account.
+2. After successful registration, get your Private Key from your account.

 3. In case you need assistance contact Data247 support
     * [Support][2]